 In GIS collection, the client or client’s employees use a GPS unit attached to the forearm via an armband.
-When harvesting a truffle, they will record a point on the GPS unit that compiles into a map that we create.
-At the end of a truffle season, Carolina Truffiéres requests data, and then we produce maps with corresponding yields using our GIS software.
+When harvesting a truffle, they will record a point on the GPS unit that we then compile into a map.
+At the end of a truffle season, Carolina Truffières requests data, and then we produce maps with corresponding yields using our GIS software.

 This service allows both the owners of the farm and any employees to have more information on the operation.
 The key result is the ability to make more informed decisions that have a positive impact on management strategies, leading to better yields.